Restructuring and insolvency in Spain: overview

 The company has defaulted on one of the following in the three months before the insolvency petition is filed:

 salaries and indemnities related to employees.

 Consent and approvals.
-An arrangement is approved if at least one-half of the ordinary creditors representing more than one-half of the total debt vote in its favour.
+An arrangement is approved if at least 50% or 65% of the ordinary creditors, depending on the conditions of the agreement, vote in its favour.
 However, if the total value of debts owed to ordinary creditors voting in favour of the arrangement is greater than the total value of debts owed to ordinary creditors voting against the arrangement, it can be approved if either: